Tone Control: Avoid Miscommunication with AI Keyboard Features

 Depending on tone, this could be read as:

 Same words, totally different meanings!
-Studies show that around 43% of email recipients frequently misinterpret the tone of messages they receive.
+Recent 2026 research from the Digital Communication Institute shows that around 47% of email recipients frequently misinterpret the tone of messages they receive.
 That's almost half of all communication potentially being misunderstood!
+What's even more concerning is that this number has actually increased from previous years as we communicate more through brief digital messages across multiple platforms.

 In professional settings, using the wrong tone can damage relationships, hinder collaboration, and even impact career advancement.
 In personal communications, tone mishaps can lead to arguments, hurt feelings, and relationship strain.